danielabouassalyy/pdf-summarizer-lab/README.md

 }
 ```
 ### 3. Run
-activate virtual env
+- Activate virtual env
 ```bash
 venv\Scripts\activate
 ```

-Fire up your Functions host in verbose mode so you can see each step:
+- Fire up your Functions host in verbose mode so you can see each step:
 ```bash
 func start --verbose
 ```
-Test it
+- Test it

    Upload a PDF into your input container (via Portal, Storage Explorer, or Az CLI).

    Watch the console logs spin through analyze_pdf, summarize_text, write_summary.

    Inspect the new .txt in your output container—it should contain your GPT summary!

 ## `function_app.py` Breakdown
 ### Imports & Setup